 Millions of Americans are likely refinancing their mortgages during a 15% – 20% stock market decline as mortgage rates collapse the hardest.
 With lower living expenses and a greater appreciation of real estate, demand for real estate continues.

-Real Estate Prices When The S&P 500 Drops Greater Than 20%
+How Real Estate Gets Impacted When The S&P 500 Drops Greater Than 20%

 Once the S&P 500 drops greater than 20%, however, it's natural for real estate investors to start worrying about the possibility of a recession.
 A recession has happened ~70% of the time the S&P 500 declines by greater than 20%.